RichardDel-ITsec/IAM-Projects/Policy-drafting/Sample-policy.md

 ### 4.2 Offboarding

-Accounts deactivated immediately upon termination or contract end.
+Accounts disabled immediately upon termination or contract end.

 Access to cloud applications and on-prem systems revoked.

 Devices are returned, and credentials are reset.

-Account to be deleted in next quaterly review cycle.
+Account to be deleted post subsequent quarterly recertification cycle( To allow for minimum 3 month email\onedrive .
 ### 4.3 Role Changes

 Role updates triggered by promotions or departmental moves.